 A Church Architecture Ministry Scholarship (CAMS) is $1,500.
 This scholarship provides experienced assistance to smaller churches.
 A challenge for all Texas Baptists churches is knowing how to use and develop their church facilities for more effective ministries.
 Whether or not your church has benefited from this ministry previously, please consider a gift that will multiply itself by helping churches enhance their ministries by more effectively developing their facilities.
 Together we can do more.

-Funding Sources for Church Building Programs, Small Church Loans and Grants
+Funding Sources for Church Building Programs, Loans and Grants

 A building project includes discerning a building project budget relative to your church's annual income, current indebtedness, financial capability and project type.
 Options include mortgage loans through the Baptist Church Loan Corporation, local banks and the United We Build fundraising program.

 Loans are provided to churches that are affiliated with the Texas Baptists.
-More information on the Small Church Loan, Smith Loan, Small Church Matching Grant and the Disaster Relief Church Building Recovery Grant is available in the Church Finances section.
+More information on the Smith Loan, Small Church Matching Grant and the Disaster Relief Church Building Recovery Grant is available on our Building Funding page.

 Building Process Guide